docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ###Part template creation

-Sometimes, it’s interesting to ensure that parts are always filled with predefined properties or their reference number respects a given formalism.
+Sometimes, it’s interesting to ensure that parts are always filled with predefined properties (workflow, CAD file, attributes) or their reference number respects a given formalism.
 To enforce such constraints you have to create parts from templates.

 ###Part creation